DSelimov/rapideats-fast-food/README.md

 # Kubernetes Setup Guide (Optional)

-- There are two configurations: 1) usual k8s config files and 2) helm charts
-- The usual config files are located in folder k8s and nginx.conf located in the root dir of the project
-- Helm charts are located in folder helm and helm/templates

-- Recommended to use first the normal k8s config files then you can use helm charts

-- To apply the config files in k8s folder run:
-1)
-2)

-- To apply helm charts run:
-1)
-2)

-# Kubernetes Setup Guide (Optional)

 This guide provides instructions for setting up Kubernetes using both traditional configuration files and Helm charts.

 ## Configuration Options